Abelcanc3rhack3r/BMDS-questions/Answer to Q2/readme.md

-The answer to Q2 was created using a Jupyter Notebook.
+The answer to Q2 was created using a Jupyter Notebook (Enzyme Kinetics.ipynb).
-##Instructions

-1. Install Jupyter notebook